-At Mars Hill Graduate School we believe that knowing isn't something you only do in isolation or detachment or in a classroom.
+At The Seattle School of Theology & Psychology we believe that knowing isn't something you only do in isolation or detachment or in a classroom.
 It is what you bring from your own story, your own journey, your own questions and convictions.
 It happens when text.soul.culture are engaged in a fabric of information, formation, and transformation.
 We aren't much interested in telling you what to think but we want to walk with you as you learn to think well, to think deeply, to think passionately, and compassionately.
 To connect knowing with living, praying with doing, learning with caring; all in the narrative of one's own story.

 The Academic Catalog is a document of information, policies, and guidelines but it is something more...it is one of the ways we embody that which we teach.
-Welcome to the community of learning called Mars Hill Graduate School.
+Welcome to the community of learning called The Seattle School of Theology & Psychology.